 Adequate funding is essential to the development and implementation of ISE programs.
 Policymakers should consider increasing funding for ISE initiatives and ensure that funding is available to all schools and communities regardless of socioeconomic status.
-Fund teacher training, technology, textbooks, and other resources necessary for effective teaching and learning.
-Adequate resources help ensure that all students have equal access to a high-quality science education.
-Also consider establishing a new EU flagship program for ISE initiatives:
+Commit to funding teacher training, technology, textbooks, and other resources necessary for effective teaching and learning.
+Adequate resources will help ensure that all students have equal access to a high-quality science education.
+Consideration schould also be given to establishing a new EU flagship program for ISE initiatives:

-Promoting inclusive activities and spaces and opening opportunities for change toward anti-sexist, antiracist, and anti-AIDS initiatives (among others) can be facilitated through the creation of new flagship programs that address these issues.
+Promoting inclusive activities and spaces and opening opportunities for change toward antisexist, antiracist, and anti-AIDS initiatives (among others) can be facilitated through the creation of new flagship programs that address these issues.
 Developing such programs to provide funding and data for new strategies and initiatives should be a priority.
-Such programs may be possible with the help of new or improved monitoring tools and disaggregated data, and through collaboration with stakeholders working on these specific issues.
+Such programs may be possible with the help of new or improved monitoring tools and disaggregated data and through collaboration with stake-holders working on these specific issues.